dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 Email: eu-representative@coursera.org

-## California Privacy Rights Shine the Light Shine the Light Under California’s "Shine the Light"
-law, California residents who provide personal information in obtaining products or services for personal, family, or household use are entitled to request and obtain from us, once a calendar year, information about the customer information we shared, if any, with other businesses for their own direct marketing uses.
-If applicable, this information would include the categories of customer information and the names and addresses of those businesses with which we shared customer information for the immediately prior calendar year (e.g. requests made in 2018 will receive information regarding 2017 sharing activities).

-To obtain this information, please send an email message to privacy@coursera.org with "Request for California Privacy Information" on the subject line and in the body of your message.
-We will provide the requested information to you at your email address in response.
-Please be aware that not all information sharing is covered by the "Shine the Light" requirements and only information on covered sharing will be included in our response.

-California Consumer Privacy Act Under the California Consumer Privacy Act (“CCPA”), California residents have the right to know what personal information about them is collected, request deletion of their personal data, opt-out of the sale of their personal data, and not be discriminated against if they choose to exercise any of these rights.
-Coursera does not sell any of the data we collect about you.
-If you’d like to exercise any of the other rights afforded to you, log in to your Coursera account, select ‘Settings’ from the dropdown in the top right, and scroll down to find the appropriate option, or contact us at privacy@coursera.org.

-For more information about how we process the personal information of California residents and the rights that California residents have under the CCPA, please review our full CCPA Notice here.

-## International Privacy Practices Our Sites are primarily operated and managed on servers located
-and operated within the United States.
-In order to provide our products and Services to you, you may be sending your Personal Data outside of the country where you reside or are located, including to the United States.
-Accordingly, if you reside or are located outside of the United States, your Personal Data may be transferred outside of the country where you reside or are located, including to countries that may not or do not provide the same level of protection for your Personal Data.
-We are committed to protecting the privacy and confidentiality of Personal Data when it is transferred.
-If you reside or are located within the EEA, United Kingdom, Switzerland, or other region that offers similar protections, and such transfers occur, we take appropriate steps to provide the same level of protection for the processing carried out in any such countries as you would have within the EEA or other regions to the extent feasible under applicable law.
-We participate in and commit to adhering to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks when transferring data from the EEA or Switzerland to the United States.
-Please see our Privacy Shield Notice below for further information.

-## Changing Our Privacy Notice Please note that we review our privacy practices from time to time,
+## Changing Our Privacy Notice
-and that these practices are subject to change.
+Please note that we review our privacy practices from time to time, and that these practices are subject to change.
 Any change, update, or modification will be effective immediately upon posting on our Site.
-We will notify you of any material change to this Privacy Notice by posting a notice on our Site’s homepage for a reasonable period of time following such update or by sending an email to the email address associated with your user account, and by changing the effective date (located at the top and bottom of this page).
+We will notify you of any material change to this Privacy Notice by posting a notice here for a reasonable period of time following such update and by changing the effective date (located at the top this page).
 Be sure to return to this page periodically to ensure familiarity with the most current version of this Privacy Notice.

-## No Information from Children Under 13 Coursera strongly believes in protecting the privacy of
-children.
-Any use or access by anyone under the age of 13 is prohibited, and certain regions and Content Offerings may have additional requirements and/or restrictions.
-In line with this belief, we do not knowingly collect or maintain Personal Data on our Site from persons under 13 years of age, and no part of our Site is directed to persons under 13 years of age.
-If you are under 13 years of age, then please do not use or access this Site at any time or in any manner.
-We will take appropriate steps to delete any Personal Data of persons less than 13 years of age that has been collected on our Site without verified parental consent upon learning of the existence of such Personal Data.

-## Live2Coursera Privacy Notice This section explains how Coursera collects and uses the Personal
-Data of those who use our Live2Coursera Services, and supplements but does not replace our Privacy Notice, which governs how we handle the Personal Data of all Coursera users.
-The Terms of Use for Live2Coursera can be found here.
-Any defined terms used in this section and not otherwise defined in the Privacy Notice are found in the Live2Coursera Terms of Use.

-Live2Coursera enables instructors to record, share, and upload lectures, including those recorded using Third Party Offerings, to Coursera for their students to view on the students’ mobile devices or computers.
-In addition to the activities outlined elsewhere in our Privacy Notice, Live2Coursera users are directed to review the following:

-Coursera will collect the audio and video content instructors choose to upload through Third Party Offerings, as well as the instructor’s name, email address, and thumbnail image.
-Instructors may also provide us with the contact information of their students to allow Coursera to share the link to that content with those students.
-Instructors should ensure that the proper consents and permissions are obtained from these students before sharing their contact information.
-Please note that the audio and video content instructors provide to Coursera may include the voices of students participating in the live lecture, and that we may make all such content publicly available to all users of our platform.
-Coursera will use your information to provide and operate our Live2Coursera services and will make certain information available to other Live2Coursera participants: For example, we will allow students to view the content uploaded by their instructors and will allow instructors to know which students have viewed their lectures.
-Coursera may also share certain information about your use of Live2Coursera Services back with any associated Third Party Offering.
-Please note that when you interact with any Third Party Offering, such Third Party Offering may independently collect information about you and solicit information from you.
-We have no control over, do not review, and are not responsible for a Third Party Offering's privacy practices.
-We recommend that you review any and all Third Party Offering’s privacy notice for more information.
-If you have any questions about how we handle your information, please contact us at privacy@coursera.org.

-Privacy Shield Notice Effective as of January 1, 2022.

 Introduction.
 Coursera, Inc. (referred to as "we," "us," or "our"), believes in protecting your privacy.